Rental Inspections

 The City of Hopkins uses an inspections point system to help identify substandard dwellings (as defined in City Code Article III Section 20-245) and to classify dwellings into three categories to determine how often a dwelling needs inspection.
 Deficiency points are assigned to each violation during the initial inspection.
 You will receive a report from the inspector following the initial inspection with the violations, the code sections, the total number of points earned and the grade assigned based on the points.

-• Category A: Properties with a deficiency point average of 4 or fewer points; will be inspected on approximately a three-year cycle.
-It is in everyone’s best interest to pass the initial inspection and score in the Category A range so another inspection will not be done for approximately three years.
+• Category A: Properties with a deficiency point average of 4 or fewer points; will be inspected on approximately a five-year cycle.
+It is in everyone’s best interest to pass the initial inspection and score in the Category A range so another inspection will not be done for approximately five years.

-• Category B: Properties with an average of 5 to 10 points; will be inspected on approximately a two-year cycle.
+• Category B: Properties with an average of 5 to 10 points; will be inspected on approximately a three-year cycle.

 • Category C: Properties with an average of 11 or more points; will be inspected on approximately a one-year cycle.